-In general, the term ‘data space’ refers to a type of data relationship between trusted partners who adhere to the same high standards and guidelines when it comes to data storage and sharing.
-However, a critical aspect of the data space notion is that data are not stored centrally, but rather at the source and are thus only transferred (through semantic interoperability) as necessary.
-The data in the data spaces in the Gaia-X context are kept exclusively by the Association’s members.
+A critical aspect of the data space notion is that data are not stored centrally, but rather at the source.
+Thus, they are only transferred through semantic interoperability as necessary.
+Data in the Gaia-X Data Spaces context are kept exclusively by the Association’s members.

-A data space is the sum of all its participants – which may be data providers, users and intermediaries.
-Data spaces can be nested and overlapping, so that a data provider, for instance, can participate in several data spaces all at once.
+A data space is the sum of all its participants, which may be data providers, users and intermediaries.
+Data spaces can be nested and overlapping.
+For instance, a data provider can participate in several data spaces all at once.